 Pickle Brined Fried Chicken Recipe

-Using the juice from pickles, this super tasty pickle brined fried chicken is an absolute must for fried chicken night!
-It's crispy, savory and moist, you won't even give the kentucky brand another thought!
+This super tasty pickle brined fried chicken is an absolute must for fried chicken night!
+It's crispy, savory, and moist, you won't even give the Kentucky brand another thought!

 Ingredients